Page Refresh AI/Service Pages

 1

-Make sure the page quickly explains the service, target buyer, and reason to trust the business before the visitor has to scroll.
+Make sure the page quickly explains the service, target buyer, service area or niche, and reason to trust the business before the visitor has to scroll.

 2